gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 - `--confirm`: Do not prompt user and auto-confirm all actions.
 - `--attach-to-role`: Role name to attach policy to.
 Mutually exclusive with --attach-to-user.
 If none of the attach-to flags is provided, the command will try to attach the policy to the current user/role based on the credentials.
 - `--attach-to-user`: User id to attach policy to.
 Mutually exclusive with --attach-to-role.
 If none of the attach-to flags is provided, the command will try to attach the policy to the current user/role based on the credentials.
-- `--authorization-modes`: Authorization modes configures the clusters authorization options.
-Valid options: `azure-rbac`, `local-acounts` and `azure-ad-accounts`.
-- `--aks-local-accounts`: Defines if the cluster has local accounts.
-It is just valid when `--authorization-modes` includes `azure-ad-accounts`.

-You can configure multiple authorization modes, and the final result will merge the permissions required.
+The Teleport CLI will describe the clusters available in the AKS to extract their authorization modes and guide the user based on these values.

+In the following subsections, we will present the process for each mode.
+However, the CLI will support clusters with different modes.
+The final guide will merge the permissions required to operate correctly.

 ##### Active Directory and Azure RBAC enabled